vicky5124/lavalink-rs/README.md

 ### Features

-- `user-data` - **default feature** - Allows the client and player context to store custom user data.
 - `rustls`: **default feature** - Use rustls.
 - `native-tls` Use the system native tls.
 - `serenity-rustls` for [serenity](https://lib.rs/crates/serenity) with rustls support.